Air Fryer Broccoli

 How To Make Air Fryer Broccoli

-4. INCREASE TEMP – Increase the temperature to 400°F and give the broccoli a quick toss in the air fryer basket.
-Cook broccoli for another 4-6 minutes, keeping an eye on this step as the broccoli will start to crispen up quickly.
+STEP FOUR: Increase the temperature to 400°F. Toss the broccoli in the air fryer basket.
+Bake for another 2-4 minutes, or until broccoli reaches your desired crispy edges.
+(Keep an eye on it during this step as it can start to burn easily!)

 How To Store Leftovers

-• REFRIGERATE Leftover broccoli can be stored in an airtight container for up to 3-4 days.
+• Refrigerate Leftover broccoli can be stored in an airtight container for 3 days.

 Frequently Asked Questions